Financial Modeling With Untrended Rents Protects The Bottom Line. But At What Cost?

 Anh Le

-After 8 years in the construction industry managed complex multi-use development projects, Anh Le joined Cityview in 2018 as Director of Development.
-Le manages ground-up developments in Northern and Southern California and leads consultant teams through entitlement, design, permitting, budgeting, contracting, construction management and project turnover.
+After 8 years in the construction industry managed complex multi-use development projects, Anh Le joined Cityview in 2018.
+Anh manages ground-up developments in Northern and Southern California and leads consultant teams through entitlement, design, permitting, budgeting, contracting, construction management and project turnover.
 She works closely with designers, neighborhood groups and Cityview’s in-house Asset Management team to deliver best-in-class multifamily projects.
-Prior to Cityview, Le worked as a project engineer and project manager at Cobalt Construction.
+Prior to Cityview, Anh worked as a project engineer and project manager at Cobalt Construction.
 Le holds a Bachelor’s of Science in Civil Engineering from the University of California, Irvine.

 Zory Grigoryan

-As Director of Development, Zory Grigoryan is responsible for the full cycle development of several of Cityview’s projects, which includes managing the due diligence, underwriting, entitlement, design engineering, construction processes and turnover to asset management.
-Prior to joining Cityview, Grigoryan worked for Oakmont Capital as a Project Manager overseeing the development and construction of several multifamily projects.
+Zory Grigoryan is responsible for the full cycle development of several of Cityview’s projects, which includes managing the due diligence, underwriting, entitlement, design engineering, construction processes and turnover to asset management.
+Prior to joining Cityview, Zory worked for Oakmont Capital as a Project Manager overseeing the development and construction of several multifamily projects.
 Prior to that, he worked at Cobalt Construction as a Project Manager on the construction of numerous mixed use and multifamily projects.
-During his career, Grigoryan has been responsible for the development, preconstruction and construction of over 1,500 units.
+During his career, Zory has been responsible for the development, preconstruction and construction of over 1,500 units.

-Grigoryan holds a Bachelor’s of Science Degree in Construction Management from the California State University of Northridge, where he was the top ranked graduate of his year.
-During his time at Cobalt Construction, Grigoryan was also selected as distinguished alumni by the CSUN department faculty and appointed as ambassador for alumni recruitment by CSUN construction management department’s board of governors committee.
+Zory holds a Bachelor’s of Science Degree in Construction Management from the California State University of Northridge, where he was the top ranked graduate of his year.
+During his time at Cobalt Construction, Zory was also selected as distinguished alumni by the CSUN department faculty and appointed as ambassador for alumni recruitment by CSUN construction management department’s board of governors committee.

 Con Howe

-Managing Director
+Managing Director of Planning and Entitlement

 Con Howe leads Cityview’s partnerships to finance, assemble and entitle land for development in the greater Los Angeles area.
 With over 40 years of experience in planning, entitlements and development, he assists all Cityview funds with acquisitions and development strategies.
-Prior to coming to Cityview he was the Director of Planning for the City of Los Angeles responsible for the Adaptive Reuse Ordinance and zoning to encourage infill housing.
+Prior to coming to Cityview, he was the Director of Planning for the City of Los Angeles responsible for the Adaptive Reuse Ordinance and zoning to encourage infill housing.
 Previously he was the Executive Director of the New York City Planning Department.
+He earned his bachelor’s degree from Yale and his master’s degree from Massachusetts Institute of Technology (MIT).

 Shane Robinson